gilecheverria/github_fundamentals/Activities/activity_4_clone_remote.md

 - How to track them, or add them to the staging area.
 - How to create local commits.
 - How to sync local changes to the remote repository.
+- How to remove files form the staging area, and how to discard changes to a file.

 ## Resources